How to Detect Harmful Ingredients in Pet Food

 U.S. Food and Drug Administration

-FDA guidance on pet food ingredient categories and additive context for dog and cat food labels.
+FDA guidance on pet food ingredient categories and additives that show up on dog and cat food labels.

 Open sourceAAFCO Pet Food Labeling Guide